Apatterson32/readme-be-done/README.md

 ## Credits

-my mind and the internet and maybe my class

 ## License

-This project is licensed under the  license.

 ## Badges

+this one and the url

 ## Contribution